AndreasChristensen89/janken-bossu/README.md

    * **Start screen:**
    * **Introduction screen:** Font size of text box is lowered
    * **Win screen** winning text-box's width and font-size are decreased.
+   * **Victory screen** Win title's width and front-size are decreased.
+Win-text's width and margin are decreased.
+Restart button's height, width, and font-size are decreased.
+   * **Game over screen** Game over message's font size and width are decreased.
+Game over text's width is decreased.
+Restart button is similar to victory screen.

 * __800px__
    * **Start screen:** Background-size is changed from contain to cover in order to avoid picture strething with floor too long.
 X and Y coordinates are set differently to adapt to new setting